On conjugates and the asymptotic distortion of 1-dimensional $C^{1+bv}$ diffeomorphisms

+converges to $0$ as $n$ goes to infinite.
+We then consider this notion for general diffeomorphisms of one-dimensional manifolds.
+More precisely, we call the {\em asymptotic distortion} of such an $f$ the number

+For the case of circle diffeomorphisms of irrational rotation number, the panorama summarizes in the following result.

+{\bf Theorem 2.} {\em The asymptotic distortion of every circle diffeomorphism of irrational rotation number and absolutely continuous derivative always vanishes.
+However, there exist $C^{1+bv}$ circle diffeomorphisms of irrational rotation number whose asymptotic distortion does not vanish.}

+The next result clarifies the relation between asymptotic distortion and closures of conjugacy classes of diffeomorphisms.

+{\bf Theorem 3.} {\em If $f$ is a $C^{1+bv}$ diffeomorphism of a compact one-dimensional manifold $M$, then its asymptotic distortion vanishes if and only if there exists a sequence $h_n$ of $C^{1+bv}$ diffeomorphisms such that the conjugates $h_n f h_n^{-1}$ converge to an isometry in the $C^{1+bv}$ sense.}

-We show that the vanishing of this number is equivalent to that the diffeomorphism $f$ can be conjugated to maps that are arbitrarily close to isometries in the $C^{1+bv}$ sense.
-Some results and examples are exhibited: it is proved that, in $\mathrm{PSL}(2,\mathbb{R})$, only the hyperbolic elements have positive asymptotic distortion, though there exist $C^{\infty}$ diffeomorphisms of the interval with positive asymptotic distortion but without hyperbolic fixed points.
-Actually, this is the typical behavior of diffeomorphisms with no hyperbolic fixed points.
+Some other examples related to asymptotic distortion will be exhibited.
+In particular, we will prove that, in $\mathrm{PSL}(2,\mathbb{R})$, only the hyperbolic elements have positive asymptotic distortion.
+However, we will show that there exist $C^{\infty}$ diffeomorphisms of the interval with positive asymptotic distortion but without hyperbolic fixed points.
+Actually, we will see that this is the typical behavior of diffeomorphisms with no hyperbolic fixed points.

 Let us mention that the notion of asymptotic distortion should be extendable to diffeomorphisms of higher dimensional manifolds.
 Although the behavior seems both worth and interesting to study in this setting, it is much less clear.
-A key difficulty consists in the failure of invariance under coordinates change of the logarithm of the derivative, which holds in more generality for any other reasonable funcional \cite{bruno}.
+A key difficulty consists in the failure of invariance of the variation of the logarithm of the derivative under change of coordinates.
+(This is actually the case of any other reasonable funcional \cite{bruno}.)